 Without glögg (pronounced “gluhg” by the Swedish, and “gloog” by the Norwegians), the human population of northwestern Europe would have abandoned its snowbound stugas ages ago to the wapiti and wolverine.
-Compared to winter in Scandinavia, Minnesota is summer in the Marshall I was introduced to this remarkable hot, spiced wine concoction fifty-three
+Compared to winter in Scandinavia, Minnesota is July in Miami Beach.
+I was introduced to this remarkable hot, spiced wine concoction fifty-three